ktrnthsnr/deep-thoughts/README.md

 ﻿# Deep-Thoughts

-Socal media MERN application created using MongoDB, ExpressJS, ReactJS, NodeJS and related npm packages.
+Socal media discussion website created using web development tools relating to the MERN stack - MongoDB, ExpressJS, ReactJS, NodeJS and npm packages and query languages from GraphQL and Apollo server.

 ## GitHub URL